rackerlabs/support-how-to/content/cloud-servers/disable-a-vhost-in-the-ubuntu-operating-system-and-centos-for-apache-and-nginx.md

 ### Ubuntu operating system and Apache

 Let’s start with the easiest.
-Ubuntu comes with two commands specifically for managing vhosts in Apache.
+Ubuntu&reg; comes with two commands specifically for managing vhosts in Apache&reg;.
 To enable a vhost, use the following command:

     sudo a2ensite /etc/apache2/sites-available/domain.com.conf

-When you understand what that collection of letters and a number mean, `a2ensite`, then it's easier to remember how to enable or disable an Apache vhost in Ubuntu.
+When you understand what that collection of letters and a number mean in `a2ensite`, then it's easier to remember how to enable or disable an Apache vhost in Ubuntu.

-Breakdown and explanation of the command:
+Here's the breakdown of the command:

 - **a2**: apache2 (what Ubuntu calls Apache)
 - **en**: enable